clockwinder/RainwaveDiscordBot/README.md

       * Presence Intent
       * Server Members Intent
       * Message Content Intent
+   3. Save
-   3. Click "Reset Token", and confirm, to get your bot token.
-Copy your key and paste it in your compose as variable `DISCORD_TOKEN`.
+   4. Click "Reset Token", and confirm, to get your bot token.
+Copy your token and paste it in your compose as variable `DISCORD_TOKEN`.
 7. Navigate to the OAuth2 tab.
    1. Under "OAuth2 URL Generator" tick the "bot" box.
-   2. This opens the "Bot Permissions" options under which you'll select
+   2. This opens the "Bot Permissions" options under which you'll select:
       - General Permissions
         * Change Nickname
         * View Channels